code-monet/sim-gamer-kit/docs/index.md

 # Sim Gamer Kit

-A collection of tools for flight and driving simulation gamers on Windows (10 and 11).
+A collection of tools for flight and driving simulation gamers on Windows.

 ## Tools